snick512/ChatGPT-IRC-Bot/README.md

 ## Interaction
 ChatGPT IRC Bot will interact only if you mention its nickname.
 ```
-10:31:12 <@knrd1> ChatGPT: hello, how are you?
+10:31:12 < user> ChatGPT: hello, how are you?
 10:31:14 < ChatGPT> Hi there, I'm doing well, thank you.
 How about you?
-10:35:56 <@knrd1> ChatGPT: do you like IRC?
+10:35:56 < user> ChatGPT: do you like IRC?
 10:35:59 < ChatGPT> Yes, I like IRC.
 It is a great way to communicate with people from around the world.
 ```

 If you set the model to __dall-e-2__ or __dall-e-3__, the ChatGPT IRC Bot will return a shortened URL to the generated image.
 ```
-17:33:16 <@knrd1> ChatGPT: impressionist style painting: two horses dancing on the street
+17:33:16 < user> ChatGPT: impressionist style painting: two horses dancing on the street
 17:33:23 < ChatGPT> https://tinyurl.com/2hr5uf4w
 ```

-## Model endpoint compatibility
-ChatGPT IRC Bot can use three API models:
-* Models that support endpoint /v1/chat/completions
-  > gpt-4o-mini, gpt-4o, gpt-4, gpt-4-turbo, gpt-4-turbo-preview, gpt-3.5-turbo
-* Models that support /v1/completions (Legacy)
-  > gpt-3.5-turbo-instruct, babbage-002, davinci-002
-* Models that support the creation of an image using endpoint /v1/images/generations
-  > dall-e-2, dall-e-3

-More details about models: https://platform.openai.com/docs/models

 ## Docker
 To build the Docker image, you can use the following command: